 The value of A9 is used to determine whether the region that is unprotected will start from the top (highest address) or bottom (lowest address) of the memory array to the location of the pointer.
 If A9=0 when the SPRP or 4SPRP command is issued followed by a the address, then the 4-kB sector which includes that address and all the sectors from the bottom up (zero to higher address) will be unprotected.
-If A9=1 when the SPRP or 4SPRPcommand is issued followed by address then the 4-kB sector which includes that address and all the sectors from the Top down (max to lower address) will be unprotected.
-The value of A9 is in the nonvolatile pointer value in the PRPR.
+If A9=1 when the SPRP or 4SPRP command is issued followed by address then the 4-kB sector which includes that address) will be unprotected.
+If A9=1 when the SPRP or 4SPRP command is issued followed by address then the 4-kB sector which includes that address and all the sectors from the Value of A9 is in the nonvolatile pointer value in the PRPR.